nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When the user enters the `add` command, the `prepareAddCommand(argument)` is called.
 It will reject the input provided by the user if the l/[LOCATION_NAME] w/[WATTAGE] t/[APPLIANCE_TYPE] is not in this particular order.
 If the `argument` entered are in the right order, it will split and reject if any of the parameters entered by the user is empty.
-Next, it will check to ensure that the [APPLIANCE_NAME] parameter does not contain characters such as `/` or ` \| ` or spaces in between and [WATTAGE] is a valid int number from 1-9999.
+Next, it will check to ensure that the [APPLIANCE_NAME] parameter does not contain characters such as `/` or `|` or 'spaces' in between and [WATTAGE] is a valid int number from 1-9999.
 If all these conditions are fulfilled, it will return and construct a new AddCommand object with name, location, wattage and type as the parameters to be used to add an appliance to the ApplianceList.

 #### Sequence Diagram for `delete`